 Lead-based paint was previously used on play equipment prior to 1980.
 This isn’t necessarily a problem until paint deteriorates and poses an exposure risk from inhalation of dust or ingestion of paint chips.

-In an effort to reduce the public’s exposure to lead, between 2005 to 2011, PP&R removed, refurbished, or replaced more than 60 pieces of playground equipment which had tested positive for lead-based paint.
+In an effort to reduce the community’s exposure to lead, between 2005 to 2011, PP&R removed, refurbished, or replaced more than 60 pieces of playground equipment which had tested positive for lead-based paint.
 Since that time, PP&R has identified that more comprehensive testing and potential removals needed to take place.

-All playground equipment installed in 1980 or before has been or will be tested for the presence of lead based paint in the coming months.
-Testing is anticipated to be complete by end of 2016.
+All playground equipment installed in 1980 or before has been or will be tested for the presence of lead based paint.